sorooshakef/SABER-Toolkit/README.md

   `logging.basicConfig(level=logging.INFO)`.

 ## Working on the matchers

-`saber/matchers/` and `saber/label_translation.py` are maintained in the upstream SABER application and copied into this package **verbatim**.
-Do not edit them here; replace them wholesale and they keep working.
-Two consequences worth knowing:

-- `saber/matchers/` has no `__init__.py`, on purpose — it is an implicit
-  namespace package, so replacing the folder cannot delete a file this project needs.
-- The matchers import their dependencies by bare name (`from process_and_display import nlp_stanza`,
-  `from text_reconstruction import reconstruct_text`). `saber/_compat.py`
-  registers those names in `sys.modules` before any matcher is imported, and `saber/process_and_display.py` is a thin shim re-exporting the pipelines from `saber/nlp.py`.
-That is why the module keeps its otherwise odd name.

 A matcher function is named after its structure minus the CEFR suffix (`a5d2_1` → `a5d2_1_A2`), takes a spaCy `Doc`, and returns a list of